EI-CoreBioinformatics/portcullis/doc/source/metrics.rst

 Metric 8 - Max-min-Anchor
 -------------------------

-This is the maximum of the minimum anchor sizes of all spliced reads associated with this junction.
+This is the maximum of the minimum (shorter) anchor sizes of all spliced reads associated with this junction.
 Again, all upstream and downstream junctions contained within MSRs are collapsed for the purposes of this metric.

 #TODO pretty pic

+Originally used in TrueSight

 Metric 9 - Difference between Anchors
 -------------------------------------